A Note About the State of My Photography Tours and Workshops

 If you ever book any travel, tour, flight, or what-not, you should buy travel insurance immediately after booking.
 I’ve personally made the mistake when I buy my insurance right before actually travelling.

 For example, if you book a trip to Iceland in June on March 30th, go and book your travel insurance for your travel dates immediately.
 That way, if there’s a travel disruption between the time of booking and the time of your trip, you’re covered.

 For the time being, I’m not going to make any trip announcements.
-We had announcements planed for a Greg trip to Patagonia and a Portugal retreat.
-But, I’m going to hold off on those until we get a little bit more clarity on how things are going to pan out with this crisis.
+We had announcements planed for a Portugal and Japan retreat.
+I’m not sure when those announcements will happen now.

 But, if you want information on those future trips as they become available, be sure to sign up below.